Linux terminal & Bash

 Another type of online resource that has recently been gaining in popularity is generative AI, such as ChatGPT.
 Generative AI models can be interacted with by asking it questions, including questions about programming.
 The AI responds by providing examples of code, explanations about what the code does, and how to run it.
 Of course, most AI solutions are not limited to code and will also answer questions on history, biology, quantum mechanics, and will even play Dungeons and Dragons with you, including throwing dice.

 Generative AI models can be a great tool to enhance learning, as they can quickly answer specific questions and give coding suggestions.
 However, many of the limitations of web search apply to generative AI models as well (in fact, most of these models are something of a smart web search engine, as they are trained on a lot of text found on the internet).
 Therefore, you need to be very critical of AI-generated answers.
 The code that the AI generates may seem like it would solve your problem, but it may also do something incorrectly, such as calling functions that are no longer available, or even making them up altogether.
-Many generative AI solutions, including ChatGPT, are unable to provide references for their statements, and when asked, will make up a list of references and links that do not exist in reality.
+Previously, many generative AI solutions were unable to provide references for their statements, and when asked provided a list of references and links that did not exist in reality, though this has improved in the past months.
 They may also answer questions completely wrong, but the explanation that they provide usually sounds quite convincing, therefore it may mislead you or make you second-guess yourself.
 When generative AI models are confronted about a wrong answer, they often insist that it is correct, and the longer you talk with a generative AI, the more it will get facts mixed up with its own previous answers, as it remembers and learns from its own output.

 Generative AI tools can be chatbots, like ChatGPT, but they can also be tools that suggest code snippets as you write code, such as GitHub Copilot.
 The AI code suggestions are based on the same models and have the same pitfalls.
 But in addition, they may suggest code that was taken from software whose license is incompatible with the license of your own code, which could cause copyright issues.
 Some of the newer code suggestion models are able to provide references to where the code is sourced from, and the license it is under.